richeyward/richeyward.github.io/content/posts/digitron/mhrd/05-registers_&_memory/index.md

 ![Register](register.png)

+The register takes an `input` bit, and also a `load` switch which when positive, tells the register to store the value of the `input` into the register.
+The value of whatever is stored in the register is then outputted to the `out` pin.

 The trick to this is repeatedly taking the output of the register and feeding it back to the register input *except* when the `load` is set true, where it would take the input of the `in` value instead.
 This can be done using a MUX.
 Wiring is as follows;

 ```matlab